 Must I be a resident of the U.S. to be legally married in the U.S?

 No, you do need to be a resident to be legally married in California.
-The Registrar/Recorder County Clerk will marry anyone over 18, with a valid (non expired, bonafide ID).
-Our Notary Publics are authorized by the Registrar/Recorder County Clerk to marry anyone with a valid as well (non expired, bonafide ID) as we follow the exact same procedures as they do.
-However we can save you the hassle of waiting in line as we are open on weekends.
+The Registrar/Recorder County Clerk allows anyone over 18 with a valid (non expired, bonafide government ID such as a valid driver’s license or passport) to be married.
+We follow the exact same procedures as the county clerk follows, as we are regulated by their office.
+However we can save you the hassle of waiting in line as we are open daily and on weekends.

 If you want your marriage recognized in a foreign country, you must order an “apostille” which is higher grade of certification from the Secretary of State.
 The government fee for an apostille filing is $20 ( The Secretary of State fee) plus $65 for notary public fees.
 There will also be shipping fees which vary from the post office ( Approx $65 in mailling fees – with tracking numbers).
 We can help you with obtaining your apostille.

 If you require further information we suggest you obtain or contact an Immigration attorney to help you.

 How do I change my last name once married?